Amazon ECS task definition parameters - Amazon Elastic Container Service

 Required: No

 The Linux capabilities for the container to add to the default configuration that's provided by Docker.
-This parameter maps to CapAdd in the Create a container section of the Docker Remote API and the --cap-add option to docker run.
+This parameter maps to CapAdd in the docker create-container command and the --cap-add option to docker run.

 drop